magma/magma/docs/readmes/contributing/contribute_vscode.md

 Any local changes made inside the devcontainer will be wiped when it is upgraded.
 This should not happen often and you will always be given a prompt before the devcontainer upgrades.
 To have persisting personal configs, refer to the GitHub's doc on [Personalizing Codespaces for your account](https://docs.github.com/en/codespaces/customizing-your-codespace/personalizing-codespaces-for-your-account).

-## Language and tool specific descriptions of what is enabled in VSCode
+## Language and tool specific feature guide

 We've enabled several extensions and custom configurations to improve developer experience, refer to the sections below for language and tool specific commands and features.